9dots/9dots.io-pages/OitXCP0.md

 2. Hold the arrow keys on the keyboard to make the pictures animate just like the flipbook.

 ## Extension:
-If you finish, create a second animation of the tower falling apart or shrinking using the same process.
+If a student finishes their first stop motion, create a second animation of the tower falling apart or shrinking using the same process.